voxeet/voxeet-uxkit-react/README.md

 #### Features

 - Support for muting individual remote user for the participant
-- Added “Retry” button to retry accessing the media devices in case of a temporary error
+- Added "Retry" button to retry accessing the media devices in case of a temporary error
 - Disabled autolinker unless specified in chat options.

 ### 3.1.0